-It may be surprising for leading service organizations to learn that a majority of companies in their industry had still not taken advantage of the many benefits of field service management (FSM) software by 2016.
-Although a Field Service Matters article predicted more field service organizations would be joining the ranks of automation in 2017, 52% in 2016 were still relying on some form of manual methods of FSM.
+It may be surprising for leading service organizations to learn that a majority of companies in their industry have still not taken advantage of the many benefits of field service management (FSM) software.

 Pro #1: It’s Already There

 This is one of the most common excuses companies use to put off modernizing their scheduling operations.
 This “if it ain’t broke don’t fix it” mentality towards present methods may make sense to a company if they are operating on some level with it, even if they know it’s less than perfect.

 Yet being able to “survive” without automated scheduling may be making the switch to automation not seem as urgent or necessary to some business owners.